How to Find a Stud in The Ceiling [Manually or Stud Finders]

 Much like using a magnetic stud finder, a decent magnet will allow you to discover metal fasteners.
 The larger (and stronger!) your magnet, it’s more likely you’ll get correct results.

-A simple magnet, combined with the others in this section, make it easy to double-check your results before you start hammering.
+A simple magnet, combined with the others in this section, makes it easy to double-check your results before you start hammering.

 While you can go and get a high-powered rare earth magnet, some of the stronger refrigerator magnets could do the trick if you want to test it out first.